weaviate/weaviate-io/developers/weaviate/current/core-knowledge/basics.md

 2. *readers & generators* are used for reranking or processing the results.
 3. *other modules* are -often- non-ML, for example, the spell-check module.

 > 💡 It's even possible to [create your own modules](../other-modules/custom-modules.html)!
-It takes a bit of knowledge about Go to integrate the module, but the module container (i.e., the container containing you module) can be written in any language.
+It takes a bit of knowledge about Go to integrate the module, but the module container (i.e., the container containing your module) can be written in any language.

 ## Weaviate Console